 It often comes as a surprise to those who, when they think of pet rabbits at all, picture them outdoors in hutches or worse [NSFB – Not Safe For Bunnies], that they can live quite happily inside with the humans.
-They can usually be litter-trained and are odour-free: both big pluses.
+They practically litter train themselves and are odour-free: both big pluses.
 And they are incomparably adorable.
 Meet Oreo,

 aka spanner, because when we spotted him in a shop all the arguments against having a bunny ground to a stop.